eduMFA/eduMFA/doc/workflows_and_tools/tools/index.rst

 Example::

-    privacyidea-token-janitor find --serial OATH0004C934 --action mark --set-description L4
+    eduMFA-token-janitor find --serial OATH0004C934 --action mark --set-description L4

 Mark the token with the serial ``OATH0004C934`` and set the description ``example``.

 .. _get_unused_tokens:

-privacyidea-get-unused-tokens
+eduMFA-get-unused-tokens
 -----------------------------

-The script ``privacyidea-get-unused-tokens`` allows you to search for tokens, which were not used for authentication for a while.
+The script ``eduMFA-get-unused-tokens`` allows you to search for tokens, which were not used for authentication for a while.
 These tokens can be listed, disabled, marked or deleted.